Addiction treatment during COVID

 2. You are closer to friends and family

 One of the foundations of achieving and maintaining recovery is having a solid support system in place.
 Going to a local treatment facility means you’re closer to family and friends who support your decision to seek treatment and get on the road to recovery.
-It also means they can come visit you while you’re in inpatient treatment and bring you things you may need, like extra clothing, as well as emotional support.
+It also means they can come to visit you while you’re in inpatient treatment and bring you things you may need, like extra clothing, as well as emotional support.

 And with a local treatment facility, you and your family won’t have safety worries that come along with traveling, including COVID-19 exposure.